 Depyrogenation is the process that removes pyrogens, including bacterial endotoxins, from vial surfaces.
 There are several different ways to do so, including the common method of using dry heat, whereby the exposure to temperatures above 250°C destroys the pyrogens.
-Most depyrogenation processes are designed to achieve at least a log three, or log six reduction of endotoxins, the latter of which is preferred.
+Most depyrogenation processes are designed to achieve at least a log three or log six reductions of endotoxins, the latter of which is preferred.

 Batch ovens and depyrogenation tunnels are the two more common methods for depyrogenation (see Figure 1), however different risk levels accompany them.
 The risks involved come from the management of airflows within the tunnel.
 With batch oven depyrogenation, it involves the manual handling of vials and the dwell time amongst depyrogenation and filling, which this article discusses along with opportunities for mitigation.